Varicose vein surgery with an intravascular laser under expansion

 Preparation:

-• Fast: Do not drink fluids or solid food 6 hours before the operation.
+• Fasting: Do not drink liquids or consume solid food 6 hours before the procedure.

 • Painkillers: 1 hour before the operation , take the painkillers Panodil, Paracetamol or Paratabs 500 mg.
 If you weigh less than 70 kg then 2 tablets and otherwise 3 tablets.

-• Shower the night before surgery before bed and also on the morning of surgery.
-Wash with plain soap.
-Do not cream or emollients on the skin on the day of surgery.
-Do not wear tight pants during the procedure due to bandages/elastic socks worn after the operation.
+• Shower the night before surgery and also the morning of surgery.
+Wash with regular soap.
+Do not apply creams or emollients to the skin on the day of surgery.
+Do not wear tight pants to the surgery due to the bandages/elastic stockings used after surgery.

-• It is preferable to avoid the use of anticoagulants such as magnyl, codeimagnyl, cardiac magnyl, etc.) and nonsteroidal anti-inflammatory drugs (NSAIDs) (e.g. Ibufen, Ibumetin, Naprox, Voltaren, Vostar....)
-4-5 days prior to surgery.
-If you are taking Warfarin (Covar/Dicumarol), Xarelto, Pradaxa, Eliquis or similar anticoagulants you will receive special instructions.
-The same goes for medications; Grepid, Clopidrogel and Plavix which are anticoagulants.
-Patients taking antihypertensive and/or cardiac medicinal products are advised to take them on the morning of surgery with a sip of water.
-The use of a contraceptive or menopausal pill does not need to be stopped.
-People with diabetes who are using insulin need to talk to their anaesthetist a few days before the operation (tel.
-590 9213).
+• It is advisable to avoid the use of blood thinners (such as magnyl, codimagnyl, heartmagnyl, etc.) and anti-inflammatory drugs (NSAIDs) (e.g. Ibufen, Ibumetin, Naprox, Voltaren, Vóstar…) 4-5 days before the operation.
+Those who use Warfarin (Kóvar/Dicumarol), Xarelto, Pradaxa, Eliquis or similar blood thinners will receive special instructions.
+The same applies to the drugs; Grepid, Clopidrogel and Plavix which are blood thinners.
+Those patients who take blood-thinning drugs medications and/or heart medications are advised to be taken on the morning of the surgery with a sip of water.
+Use of birth control or Menopause pills do not need to be stopped.
+Those who have diabetes and use insulin need to talk to the anesthesiologist a few days before the operation (telephone 590 9213).

-• The operating theatre has small and locked compartments for valuables/telephones etc. Skurðstofan ehf does not guarantee any loss or possible damage to personal effects.
-The use of smartphones during recovery is prohibited.
-All recording/distribution of audio and video from the operating theatre as well.
+• The Surgery Room has small, locked compartments for valuables/phones, etc. The Surgery Room ehf is not responsible for loss or possible damage to personal belongings.
+The use of smartphones during the recovery period is prohibited.
+Any recording/distribution of audio and video from the surgery room is also prohibited.

-• Upon arrival at the operating theatre, you will meet with a surgeon and anesthesiologist as well as operating room staff.
-You'll get a robe to put on and disposable underwear.
-Draw on your feet and resound.
-All patients must sign informed consent prior to the procedure.
+• Upon arrival at the operating room, you will meet the surgeon, anesthesiologist, and operating room staff.
+You will be given a gown to wear and disposable underwear.
+Your feet will be drawn and numbed.
+All patients must sign informed consent for the procedure.

-• If you have known allergies to medicines, plasters, disinfectants, etc. it must appear before the operation.
+• If you have a known allergy to medications, patches, disinfectants, etc., it is essential that this is disclosed before the procedure.

 • The Icelandic Health Insurance (SÍ) pays for the operation mostly for those with health insurance in Iceland.
 Payment is collected for the operation.
 You can pay by credit card or credit card, but not by bill.

-• After the operation: The operation is performed in expansion.
-This is a special method of tumescent stunning by using a fine needle the area of operation is attenuated with cooled anaesthesia.
-All patients experience are stinging and feeling of pressure.
-Then you go in with a holster in the vein.
-Through that is a disposable laser conductor.
-This conductor heats the inside of the blood vessels to >100°C and closes it.
-In addition, smaller branches from the stem veins are removed through needle piercings.
-The procedures are performed with intravenous anesthetics similar to gastroscopy.
-After surgery, you will be able to recover from recovery for 1/2-1 hour or until you are fit to travel.
-Patients are considered unfit until the following day.
-It is advisable that patients do not stay alone first after returning home.
-Pain: During the first few days, you can expect minor discomfort in the surgery area.
-It is advisable to use painkillers if needed and are available without a prescription at pharmacies (Paratabs/Panodil 500 mg, 2 tbl up to four times/day) or Parkodine with a prescription.
-Packaging: During the operation, the foot is placed in an elastic sock.
-On the outside there is an elastic bandage that can be removed after 48 hours and discarded.
-You can also remove the elastic sock and take a shower, then put it back on.
-Bandages under the elastic stocking can be removed simultaneously before the shower and discarded.
-The sock should then be used for 5-7 days after surgery.
+• After the operation: The operation is performed under general anesthesia.
+This is a special anesthesia method (tumescent anesthesia) and is performed in such a way that with a hair-fine needle, the surgical area is numbed with a cooled anesthetic solution.
+The only thing that patients feel is a prick and a feeling of pressure.
+Then, a sheath is inserted into the vein.
+A disposable laser guide is then threaded through it.
+This guide heats the inner lining of the veins to >100°C and closes it.
+In addition, smaller branches from the main veins are removed through needle punctures.
+The operations are performed with intravenous anesthetics similar to a gastroscopy.
+After the operation, you will be allowed to recover from waking up for ½-1 hour or until you are able to travel.
+Patients are not considered able to drive until the next day.
+It is advisable that patients do not stay alone until after returning home.
+Pain : Minor discomfort in the surgical area can be expected for the first few days.
+It is advisable to use painkillers if needed and they are available without a prescription in pharmacies (Paratabs/Panodil 500 mg, 2 tablets up to four times/day) or Parkodin without a prescription.
+Packaging : During the operation, the leg is placed in an elastic stocking.
+There is an elastic bandage on the outside that can be removed after 48 hours and discarded.
+The elastic stocking can also be removed and showered, but then put back on.
+The dressing under the elastic stocking can be removed at the same time before showering and discarded.
+The stocking is then worn for 5-7 days after the operation.
 Day and night.
-The sock reduces pain, bruising and prevents swelling from accumulating.
-Itching may accompany prolonged use of the dressing.
-Some people benefit from taking common allergy medications available without a prescription to relieve the itching.
-It is then recommended that patients purchase the correct size pharmacy "flight socks" that extend up to the knee and use from day 5-7 after surgery during daytime for 1-3 weeks thereafter.
-Movement: Generally slow down for the first 1-2 days after surgery.
-But take regular walks and do foot exercises by moving up and down around the ankle joint; "pumping exercises".
-This prevents swelling in the leg from accumulating and reduces pain.
-Swimming and gymnastics after 10 days or when puncture wounds are completely closed or healed.
-Complications: Bruising of the skin at the injection site is normal.
-Also, a lump/cord forms under the skin first where the varicose veins were.
-Hirudoid cream may be used after 5-7 days available without a prescription to reduce bruising.
-It is applied thinly to bruised areas 2-3 per day until the bruising disappears.
-Bleeding and infections may occur.
-In an infection there is abnormally severe pain in the wounds and possibly fever.
-In case of bleeding or suspected infection, contact your doctor.
-Occasionally, there may be prolonged staining and loss of sensation/loss of skin.
-Blood clots after surgery have been described but are very rare.
-At the end of the procedure, everyone receives a blood-thinning injection as a preventive measure.
-Dressings can cause intolerance or, at worst, blistering.
+The stocking reduces pain, bruising and prevents swelling.
+Itching can accompany prolonged use of the dressing.
+Some people benefit from taking common allergy medications that are available without a prescription to relieve the itching.
+It is then advisable for patients to buy “flight socks” in the right size from a pharmacy, which reach up to the knee, and wear them from the 5th-7th day after the operation during the day for 1-3 weeks thereafter.
+Exercise : Generally, take it easy for the first 1-2 days after the operation.
+But take regular walks and do leg exercises by moving up and down around the ankle joint; “pump exercises”.
+This prevents swelling in the leg and reduces pain.
+Swimming and gymnastics after 10 days or when the puncture wounds are completely closed or healed.
+Complications : It is normal for the skin to bruise at the injection site.
+Also, for a thickening/string to form under the skin first in the place where the varicose veins were.
+Hirudoid cream, which is available without a prescription, can be used after 5-7 days to reduce the bruising.
+It is applied thinly to the bruised area 2-3 times a day until the bruise disappears.
+Bleeding and infections can occur.
+In case of infection, there is abnormally high pain in the wounds and possibly fever.
+If bleeding or suspicion of infection occurs, contact a doctor.
+Occasionally, long-term discoloration of the skin (staining) and also loss of sensation/loss of skin may occur.
+Blood clots after surgery have been described but are extremely rare.
+At the end of the surgery, everyone receives a blood thinner injection as a preventative measure.
+Wraps can cause discomfort or, in the worst case, blistering.
 In such cases, it is advisable to remove them or change their location.

-• After-treatment: Frequently, later (>3 months after surgery) are injected into smaller varicose veins and hernia of blood vessels.
-The medicine polidocanol (Aetoxysclerol) is used alone or as a foam.
-The medicine blocks these blood vessels.
-The long-term benefit of this treatment is individual, but never complete, and frequently the injection procedure needs to be repeated.
+• Post-treatment: Often, injections are given later (>3 months after surgery) into smaller varicose veins and aneurysms.
+For this purpose, the drug polidocanol (Aetoxysclerol) is used alone or as a foam.
+The drug closes these veins.
+The long-term success of this treatment is individual but never absolute and the injection treatment often needs to be repeated.

-• Results: The long-term success of the procedure depends, among other things, on the extent and nature of the disease and careful preoperative evaluation and ultrasound.
-Attempts are made to perform a permanent procedure, but it should be borne in mind that this is a chronic disease and that its root cause is poorly known, and therefore it can never be excluded that varicose veins may re-develop or in other places over time.
-Recurrence of varicose veins after the best possible treatment is common in the long run.
+• Success : The long-term success of the procedure depends on, among other things, the extent and nature of the disease and a thorough preoperative assessment and ultrasound.
+An attempt is made to perform a permanent procedure, but it should be borne in mind that this is a chronic disease and that its underlying cause is poorly known, and therefore it can never be ruled out that varicose veins may form again or in other places over time.
+Recurrence of varicose veins after the best possible treatment is common in the long term.

-• Work: Absences from work are individual, depending on the scope of each person's activity and work.
-It is not unusual to be off work for a few days after the operation and longer in exceptional circumstances.
-You may commence work when you so wish without compromising the effectiveness of the operation.
-Certificates for work are issued upon re-entry.
+• Work : Absences from work are individual, depending on the extent of the operation and the individual's job.
+It is not unusual to be off work for a few days after the operation and longer in exceptional cases.
+You may return to work whenever you wish without jeopardizing the success of the operation.
+Certificates for work are issued upon return.

 Stefán E. Matthíasson dr. med.